 The Post Pay Counter WordPress plugin allows you to easily calculate and handle author’s pay on a multi-author blog by computing every written post remuneration basing on admin defined rules.

-The administrator can set up the payment values and all the avaiable settings, and immediately stats are then viewable from the related page where you can choose between general (all authors) and detailed (one author) countings.
-Below are all the avaiable functions:
+The administrator can set up the payment values and all the available settings, and immediately stats are then viewable from the related page where you can choose between general (all authors) and detailed (one author) countings.
+Below are all the available functions: